Non-urgent government operations are closed December 24 to January 1, reopening January 2. See the list of services available during this time.

 Protecting vulnerable adults in care is our first priority.

-The Protection for Persons in Care Act (PPC Act) requires the reporting of abuse, and promotes the prevention of abuse involving adult clients who receive publicly funded care or support services.
+The Protection for Persons in Care (PPC) Act promotes the prevention and requires the reporting of abuse of adult clients who receive care or support services from the service providers named or otherwise identified in the PPC Act and PPC Regulation.

 The PPC Act requires service providers to take reasonable steps to protect clients from abuse while providing care or support services.